yuxuanxc/tp/docs/UserGuide.md

 This action is irreversible and should be used with caution.
 </div>

-### 3.4 Itinerary Features
+### 4.4 Itinerary Features

-Itineraries contain details of your trip, as well as the attractions that you plan to visit during that trip.
+Itineraries help track the details of your trip, as well as the attractions you plan on visiting.

-#### 3.4.1 Adding a new itinerary: `add-itinerary`
+#### 4.4.1 Adding a new itinerary: `add-itinerary`

 Adds a new itinerary to the current list of itineraries.